aurelien-dio/The-indie-hacker-s-guide-to-AI-SEO/README.md

 **Why it works:**
 Perplexity and Gemini often cite a Reddit thread as a primary source for questions like "Best tools for X".
 If your comment is the top-voted answer in that thread, the AI treats your text as the "consensus" truth, effectively laundering your marketing message into a factual citation.

-### The authority piggyback (GitHub, Medium, arXiv)
+### The authority piggyback (GitHub, Medium, research repositories)
 If your domain is new (DR < 30), AI crawlers might visit it infrequently.
-However, they crawl sites like GitHub, Medium, and LinkedIn daily because these are weighted heavily in their training sets as "high-quality nodes."
+However, they crawl sites like GitHub, Medium, LinkedIn and research repositories daily because these are weighted heavily in their training sets as "high-quality nodes."

+If your tool is defined clearly *there*, the model is more likely to accept that definition as fact when it encounters it on your own website later.

-You can exploit this by ensuring your entity exists on these trusted nodes.
+So, exploit this by ensuring your entity exists on these trusted nodes.

 **The strategy:**
 1.  **The "Readme" SEO:** If you have a public repo (or even a dedicated documentation repo), treat your `README.md` as a landing page.
 Use the same keywords and definitions there.
 LLMs (especially coding assistants like Copilot/Cursor) often learn about tools primarily from GitHub, not marketing sites.